flowground/amazonaws-com-autoscaling-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### AttachLoadBalancerTargetGroups
-### <p>Attaches one or more target groups to the specified Auto Scaling group. </p> <p>To describe the target groups for an Auto Scaling group, use <a>DescribeLoadBalancerTargetGroups</a>.
+<blockquote><p>Attaches one or more target groups to the specified Auto Scaling group. </p> <p>To describe the target groups for an Auto Scaling group, use <a>DescribeLoadBalancerTargetGroups</a>.
 To detach the target group from the Auto Scaling group, use <a>DetachLoadBalancerTargetGroups</a>.</p> <p>With Application Load Balancers and Network Load Balancers, instances are registered as targets with a target group.
 With Classic Load Balancers, instances are registered with the load balancer.
-For more information, see <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/attach-load-balancer-asg.html">Attaching a Load Balancer to Your Auto Scaling Group</a> in the <i>Amazon EC2 Auto Scaling User Guide</i>.</p>
+For more information, see <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/attach-load-balancer-asg.html">Attaching a Load Balancer to Your Auto Scaling Group</a> in the <i>Amazon EC2 Auto Scaling User Guide</i>.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_